 - 1. Reunification;

 - 2. Adoption;

 - 3. Guardianship;

 - 4. Fit & Willing Relative; and

-- 5. Another Planned Permanent Living Arrangement (APPLA).
+- 5. Another Planned Permanent Living Arrangement (APPLA)

 Note: APPLA is only an option for youth 16 years of age and older.
-DCS must document why every other permanency plan option is not in the best interest of the child, as well as, document continuous efforts to locate relatives of the youth.
+DCS must document why every other permanency plan option is not in the best interest of the child, as well as, document continuous diligent efforts made to locate adult relatives of the youth.